Dazawray Landrie-Parker BA, MGENIA, Doctoral Candidate

 In 2023, she will complete her PhD (Doctor of Philosophy in Public Policy, with a specialization in Energy Policy in Northern Canada) at the University of Saskatchewan with a focus on energy policy in Canada’s North.
-Dazawray’s Métis ancestry fuelled her focus on Indigenous communities and inspired her undergraduate degree in Native Studies from the U of S and her subsequent degree—Master of Governance and Entrepreneurship in Northern and Indigenous Areas, offered jointly by University of Tromsø (The Arctic University of Norway) and the U of S. As the culmination of her program, Dazawray researched and built a community engagement framework for nuclear energy engagement in northern communities and the Policy for Public Engagement for the City of Saskatoon.
+Dazawray’s Métis ancestry fueled her focus on economic development in Indigenous communities and inspired her undergraduate degree in Native Studies from the U of S and her subsequent degree—Master of Governance and Entrepreneurship in Northern and Indigenous Areas, offered jointly by University of Tromsø (The Arctic University of Norway) and the U of S. As the culmination of her program, Dazawray researched and built a community engagement framework for nuclear energy engagement in northern communities and the Policy for Public Engagement for the City of Saskatoon.
 Dazawray is also the former Director of Operations for the Métis Nation-Saskatchewan, and in 2014, she was appointed as a member of the Royal Canadian Mounted Police Commanding Officer’s Aboriginal Advisory Committee for “F” Division (RCMP COAAC), which builds on her extensive background working with Métis Nation- Saskatchewan (MNS) where she held several senior positions – including Director of Operations, Director of Intergovernmental Affairs and Senior Policy Analyst.